ThiagoChafado/IntegrativeWork/README.md

 In this README.md file, there is a brief summary of the software .
 To view the PDF file in Portuguese, please access it in the "Documentation" directory.
+The conceptual model for the BD is also in the same folder.

 <h1>Requirements</h1>